moonrepo/starbase/README.md

 # starship

-Starship is a framework for building performant async-first and thread-safe command line applications/pipelines.
+Starship is a framework for building performant command line applications or processing pipelines.
+It takes heavy inspiration from the popular
+[ECS pattern](https://en.wikipedia.org/wiki/Entity_component_system), but works quite differently.

+- **Async-first** using Tokio's runtime.
+- **Event-driven** architecture to decouple and isolate crates.
+- **Thread-safe** systems processing pipeline.

+### Roadmap

+- [x] Async application layer built on `tokio`
+  - [x] Systems
+  - [x] States/resources
+  - [x] Event emitters
+- [ ] Logging + tracing via the `tracing` crate
+  - [ ] Include `metrics`?
+- [ ] Error handling + diagnostics via the `miette` crate
+  - [ ] Replace `anyhow`

 # Core

 ## Phases

 An application is divided into phases, where [systems](#systems) in each phase will be processed and completed before moving onto the next phase.
 The following phases are available:

 - **Initialize** - Register and or load [components](#components) into the application instance.
   - Example: load configuration, detect workspace root, load plugins
-- **Analyze** - Analyze the current application state and prepare for execution.
+- **Analyze** - Analyze the current application environment, update components, and prepare for execution.
   - Example: generate project graph, load cache, signin to service
 - **Execute** - Execute primary business logic.
   - Example: process dependency graph, run generator, check for new version
-- **Finalize** - Finalize and clean up after an execution, whether a success or failure.
+- **Finalize** - Finalize whether a success or failure.
   - Example: cleanup temporary files

-The **Initialize** phase processes systems serially in the main thread, as the order of initializations must be deterministic, and running in parallel may cause race conditions or unwanted side effects.
+The initialize phase processes systems serially in the main thread, as the order of initializations must be deterministic, and running in parallel may cause race conditions or unwanted side effects.

 The other 3 phases process systems concurrently by spawning a new thread for each system.
 Active systems are constrained using a semaphore and available CPU count.
 If a system fails, the application will abort and subsequent systems will not run.

 ## Systems

 Systems are async functions that implement the `System` trait, are added to an application phase, and are processed (only once) during the applications run cycle.
 Each system receives each [component type](#components) as a distinct parameter.

-> Systems are heavily based on the [ECS pattern](https://en.wikipedia.org/wiki/Entity_component_system) that Bevy and other game engines utilize.
-The major difference is that our systems are async only, and do not require the entity (E) or component (C) parts (our components work differently).
+> Systems are heavily based on the S in ECS that Bevy and other game engines utilize.
+The major
+> difference is that our systems are async only, and do not require the entity (E) or component (C)
+> parts.

 ```rust
 use starship::{States, Resources, Emitters, SystemResult};